 You have a maximum out-of-pocket (OOP) expense per year.
-For those who elect Employee Only coverage, the maximum is \$1,500 per year; Family I and Family II coverage (including + One Child and + Spouse) is \$3,000 per year.
-In Tier 1, all co-payments and co-insurance accrue to your annual OOP maximum with the exception of bariatric surgery and Autism School.
+For those who elect Employee Only coverage, the maximum is \$3,950 per year; Family I and Family II coverage (including + One Child and + Spouse) is \$7,900 per year.
+All copayments and co-insurance accrue to your annual OOP maximum with the exception of bariatric surgery and the Autism School.
 The Prescription Drug Benefit has its own OOP maximums so co-insurances for these services do not accrue to your HBP medical OOP maximum.
 See Prescription Drug Benefit chart on page 5.
+Note: Retirees do not have an out-of-pocket maximum for their pharmacy benefit.
+See pages 6 and 7 for retiree pharmacy charts.

 It is important to understand that not all physicians on the Cleveland Clinic and Regional hospital medical staff are in the Quality Alliance.
-It is the member's responsibility to verify and obtain the most current Tier participation each time services are obtained.
-The most current Tier 1 provider information can be found on the Internet at the Aetna.com website.
-Note: You must register on the Aetna website using your plan ID to access your plan-specific network of providers.
+It is the member's responsibility to verify and obtain the most current network participation each time services are obtained.
+The most current provider information can be found on the EHP website at employeehealthplan. clevelandclinic.org or the Aetna website at aetna.com.

+Note: you must register on the Aetna website using your plan ID number to access your plan-specific network of providers.

 The HBP does not print a hardcopy Provider Directory.
-If you do not have access to a website you can either call the Aetna Concierge at 833.414.2331 or the Health Benefit Program Customer Service Unit at 216.986.1050 or toll-free 888.246.6648, Option 1 to request a listing of doctors in your geographic area by physician specialty.
-The Health Benefit Program Customer Service Unit can assist with problem resolution related to claims for healthcare services when services have been obtained from a Tier 1 provider.
+If you do not have access to a website you can either call Aetna's Concierge toll-free at 833.414.2331 or the Health Benefit Program Customer Service Unit at 216.986.1050, option 1 or toll-free at 888.246.6648, option 1 to request a listing of doctors in your geographic area by physician specialty.
+The Health Benefit Program Customer Service Unit can assist with problem resolution related to claims for healthcare services.